 Some people must Bugging-In as a result of war or civil unrest.
 People in many parts of the Middle East, Southeast Asia, and Africa have been forced to Bugging-In due to wars.

 The Israel-Palestine dispute and the continuing civil war in the Democratic Republic of the Congo are examples.
-Riots in Detroit in 1967 and Newark, NJ in 1968 are also examples of society being out of control for some period of time.
-In these kinds of cases, Bugging-In down may be needed.
+Riots in Detroit in 1967 and Newark, NJ, in 1968 are also examples of society being out of control for some time.
+In these kinds of cases, Bugging-In may be needed.

 There have been too many bomb attacks in America to be surprised anymore.
 The unfortunate examples of Oklahoma City, Boston, and of course, NY all spring to mind.
-If a situation like these strikes your community, you would have to stay put, just as the people in these locales did.
+If a situation like this strikes your community, you must stay put, just as the people in these locales did.

 It’s a Matter of Safety

-Bugging in, preparing your home for survival is often the only thing that can be done if you are in a severe disaster.
+Bugging in and preparing your home for survival is often the only thing that can be done if you are in a severe disaster.
 It may be the key difference between life and death.
-You will have to ensure that you prepare yourself and Bugging-In after a catastrophe hits, no matter where you live or how that tragedy occurred in the first place.
+You must ensure that you prepare yourself and Bugging-In after a catastrophe hits, no matter where you live or how that tragedy occurred in the first place.